 I took it and held it away from me, thinking it would be easier if I could separate my pain from my self.
 Analyze it scientifically.
 Treat it like an experiment.
 It is not your own; it cannot hurt you.
 This is a lie.
 Pain is pain is pain is pain.
 It never leaves.

-It stared back at me, reaching for me, the whites of its eyes shining in the darkness.
+It stared back at me, reaching, the whites of its eyes shining in the darkness.

 I’ve always lost in staring contests.
-I looked away.
-I took what was mine and stuffed it back into my heart, shoving it in the tiniest corners of me.
+I took what was mine and stuffed it back in my heart, shoving it into the tiniest corners of me.
 Avoidance.
 Denial.
 Compartmentalization.
 My father says I’m a pro.